 - You can save a lot of money by buying your tickets in advance online.
 Average savings for online tickets are about 30%.
 You can buy your tickets via the Legoland Japan site.

-- However, for ease of use and convenience, we recommend buying them via Klook, a Singapore-based ticket service that also sells tickets to other major venues in Japan like Universal Studios Japan and Tokyo Disney.
-The advantage of Klook is that you can purchase tickets to all of your tickets in one place.
+- However, for ease of use and convenience, you can buy them via Klook, a Singapore-based ticket service that also sells tickets to other major venues in Japan like Universal Studios Japan and Tokyo Disney.
+The advantage of using a service like Klook is that you can purchase tickets to all of your tickets in one place.

 - When you buy Legoland tickets online via Klook, you will receive a voucher for your actual ticket at a special counter at Legoland Japan.
 The line here usually moves much faster than the normal ticket window.